 Most children experience some bullying over 12+ years of education.
 Fortunately, few children have to deal with excessive bullying over a long period of time.
-Schools are trying to do much better at taking these matters seriously today.
+Schools are trying to do much better at taking these matters seriously today, which mean that children could have have a much better time at school and could enjoy things like extra curricular activities.
 While some children take a little bullying in stride, others find the experience very stressful.

 It’s estimated that 160,000 students miss school each day because they’re afraid of someone at school.
 It’s heartbreaking to imagine your child as a member of that statistic.